RobKohr/web-talk/imdone-help.md

  Atlas TheGolden
  atlas@imdone.io

-#HELP: Use markdown in todo comments or in the description +imdone-help id:2
+#DONE: Use markdown in todo comments or in the description +imdone-help id:2
  - **This is a description...**
  ----
  <https://github.com/RobKohr/web-talk/issues/3>